simonw/openai-to-sqlite/README.md

 - As a JSON file containing a list of objects
 - As a CSV file
 - As a TSV file
-- Reading data from a SQLite database
+- By running queries against a SQLite database

-For all of these formats there should be a `id` column, followed by one or more text columns.
+For all of these formats there should be an `id` column, followed by one or more text columns.

 The ID will be stored as the content ID.
 Any other columns will be concatenated together and used as the text to be embedded.

 The embeddings from the API will then be saved as binary blobs in the `embeddings` table of the specified SQLite database - or another table, if you pass the `-t/--table` option.

-#### CSV
+#### JSON, CSV and TSV

 Given a CSV file like this: